imedhamdene/Smart-Prosthetic-Leg-EdgeAI/README.md

 This is the current, optimized version.
 *   **On-Device Inference:** A `Decision Tree` model, trained in Python with Scikit-learn, was converted and deployed directly onto an **ESP32-S3 microcontroller**.
 *   **Real-Time Performance:** The system captures data from an MPU6050 IMU, processes it through the local AI model, and controls a servo motor in real-time with very low latency.
-*   **RTOS Management:** The system uses **FreeRTOS** to manage the high-priority tasks of sensor reading, AI inference, and motor control concurrently.

 ### Version 1: Initial Prototype (Raspberry Pi)
 *   **Data Collection:** An ESP32 collected data from IMU and force sensors.